 It is generally towards the end of the middle and in the late stages that Alzheimer’s patients typically require the kind of advanced medical care and treatment that can only be provided in a nursing home or long-term care facility.

 Preventing Elder Abuse and Choosing the Right Nursing Home For Your Loved One

-Elder abuse is a common yet overlooked problem in nursing homes through the United States, and people with Alzheimer’s disease and dementia are especially vulnerable.
-According to the National Center on Elder Abuse (NCEA), close to half of people suffering dementia in this country have suffered from some sort of abuse or neglect at the hands of their caregivers.
+Elder abuse is a common yet overlooked problem in nursing homes in the United States, and people with Alzheimer’s disease and dementia are especially vulnerable.
+According to the National Center on Elder Abuse (NCEA), close to half of the people suffering from dementia in this country have experienced some sort of abuse or neglect at the hands of their caregivers.
 The common types of abuse for people with dementia include:

 - Verbal abuse, such as yelling at, berating, teasing, or taunting;

 - Physical abuse, such as hitting with fists or an object, scratching, choking, and pinching.
 This may include sexual abuse and inappropriate touching; and/or